-Question 5: ZIP or postal code for place of recipient's residence (USA recipients only)
+Question 11: ZIP or postal code for place of recipient's residence (USA recipients only)

-Enter the ZIP code in which the recipient resides.
+Enter the five digit ZIP code in which the recipient resides.
 Only five digits are required; however, if the ZIP+4 (nine digit) code is available, please report it in this field.
+The zip or postal code is required for USA residents.